India, Nepal likely to ink number of pacts after Modi-Prachanda talks | Law-Order

 Strengthening the financial connectivity between the two countries would be a discussion point, said one of the people cited above.

-In April last year, RuPay card was launched in Nepal during the visit of then Nepalese PM Sher Bahadur Deuba to India.
+In April last year, RuPay card was launched in Nepal during the visit of the then Nepalese prime minister Sher Bahadur Deuba to India.

 ''PM @cmprachanda of Nepal arrives in New Delhi on his first overseas visit after assumption of office.
 Warmly welcomed by MoS @M_Lekhi at the airport.
 The visit will impart renewed momentum to the close and unique India-Nepal relationship,'' External Affairs Ministry spokesperson Arindam Bagchi tweeted.